 - few drops beetroot juice from the packet

-Line a 20cm square tin with baking paper.
+- Line a 20cm (8 inch) square tin with baking paper.

-Add the dates or raisins and the beetroot to the processor.
+- Add 100g chopped dates (or raisins) and 500g cooked beetroot to the processor.

-Scrape out into a bowl and add the flour, the baking powder, bicarbonate of soda, cocoa powder and maple syrup.
+- Scrape out into a bowl and add 130g plain flour, 1 teaspoon baking powder, ½ teaspoon bicarbonate of soda, 3 tablespoons of cocoa powder and 3 tablespoons maple syrup (if using).
 Mix well.

 To decorate, optional